 Lake Tahoe Standup Paddleboarding

-Moon Dune Beach may be tiny and not offer many services or allow pets, but it does have the softest, whitest sand found in Lake Tahoe.
+Moon Dune Beach may be tiny and not offer many services, but it does have the softest, whitest sand found in Lake Tahoe.
 And it offers free access.
-The beautiful beach provides some shady areas off the water and portable bathrooms in the summer.
-Please note that there is no designated parking lot.
-Parking is on Highway 28 only.
-Located across from...read more
+The beautiful beach provides some shady areas off the water.
+Garbage services and portable restrooms are provided in the summer near the entrance.
+Pets are never allowed at Moon Dune Beach.
+Please note that there is no designated parking...read more

 Lake Tahoe Standup Paddleboarding

 North Tahoe Beach is a large offering for free public access to Lake Tahoe and includes parking.
-Almost 3 acres with nearly 600 feet of shoreline, the park has a multitude of amenities to offer.
-There are three beach volleyball courts, a horseshoe pit (although you do need to bring your own horseshoes), barbecue grills and picnic tables available for use.
-For large parties of...read more
+Almost 3 acres with nearly 600 feet of shoreline, the park has a multitude of amenities.
+There are beach volleyball courts, a horseshoe pit (although you do need to bring your own horseshoes), barbecue grills and picnic tables.
+The park offers both sandy beaches and a large grass...read more

 Lake Tahoe Standup Paddleboarding

 Patton Landing Beach is a pebbly version of Lake Tahoe shoreline.
-A free public beach that offers picnic tables and summer-only bathrooms, the park also has free parking and a car-top boat launch.
-To help with the fun factor, Waterman's Landing Beach Cafe adjoins the free public beach and offers yummy treats and delicious drinks as well as kayak, canoe and paddleboard rentals.
-This is...read more
+A free public beach that offers picnic tables, barbecues and summer-only bathrooms, the park also has free limited parking and a car-top boat launch.
+To help with the fun factor, Waterman's Landing cafe adjoins the free public beach and offers yummy treats and delicious drinks as well as kayak, canoe and paddleboard rentals.
+This...read more

 Lake Tahoe Standup Paddleboarding